 We will ensure that suitable arrangements are in place to provide access for all staff to access safeguarding supervision.
+Please see our Safeguarding Supervision policy.

 Policies and procedures

 We aim to ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.